 IMF welcomes Beijing's efforts to boost regional investment

-BEIJING (AP) — International Monetary Fund chief Christine Lagarde said Sunday that China's economic slowdown is legitimate and that Beijing can contribute to global prosperity.
+BEIJING (AP) — International Monetary Fund chief Christine Lagarde says China's economic slowdown is legitimate and Beijing can contribute to global prosperity.

-Speaking at the opening of the China Development Forum in Beijing, Lagarde praised Beijing for its work to build a legal system and address pollution.
-She said she welcomed Beijing's efforts to boost investment outside China, referring to the new Beijing-led Asian Infrastructure Investment Bank.
+Lagarde welcomed Beijing's efforts to boost investment outside China, referring to the new Beijing-led Asian Infrastructure Investment Bank.

 China established the regional lending institution last year and put up most of its initial $50 billion in capital with the goal to finance construction of roads and other infrastructure.

-At the forum, Chinese Vice Premier Zhang Gaoli said environmental protection and sustainable development will be Beijing's priorities.
+At the forum, Chinese Vice Premier Zhang Gaoli said environmental protection and sustainably development will be Beijing's priorities.

 The forum is an annual gathering of academics, entrepreneurs and representatives of multilateral organizations.